ewpa/LibSSH-ESP32/README.md

     #include "libssh_esp32.h"
     libssh_begin();

-This library is currently built and tested against version 1.0.4 of the ESP32 Arduino core.
+This library is currently built and tested against version 1.0.6 and 2.0.0 of the ESP32 Arduino core for ESP32 and ESP32-C3 boards.
 Please refer to the GIT log for the latest changes.
 Further information on this port can be found at the following address.

   https://www.ewan.cc/?q=node/157

 This port created by Ewan Parker on 18th April 2020.
-Last updated 6th September 2021, built with libssh commit 76b7e0e9.
+Last ported 6th September 2021, built with libssh commit 76b7e0e9.

 ```